 HLC promotes ongoing communication with parents in order to ensure that the specific medical needs of all pupils in our care are known and met.
-Parents must inform a school nurse or their child's Head of School who will alert the Wellness Centre if their child develops a medical condition which will require either prescription or non-prescription medication to be taken at School and of any changes to the medication required.
+Parents must inform a the Wellness Centre staff, or their child's Head of School who will alert the Wellness Centre, if their child develops a medical condition which will require either prescription or non-prescription medication to be taken at School and of any changes to the medication required.